rtlemos/rcsurplus1d/README.md

 myinstance$gui()
 ```

+To load your own data, navigate to the tab "Input"; on the left, under "Data input", you will see "Browse...".
+Click on it to load your CSV file, which *must* have the columns "year", "catch", "effort", and "cpue".

 And that is it!
 Please read the `About` tabs, to understand the theoretical concepts and how to navigate the GUI.
 Additional information about the model can be found in [Rankin and Lemos (2015)](https://www.researchgate.net/publication/279962333_An_alternative_surplus_production_model?ev=prf_high).

 ## Further analyses